Tag: featured

 -

-Join us to celebrate 5 years of Data Against Feminicide + tools in Swahili!
+5 years of Data Against Feminicide + Launch of tools in Swahili

-This year we celebrate five years since we started the Data Against Feminicide project.
-To look back on all we have done together, join us to reflect on the learnings and insights from the project and to launch the Swahili version of our tools, co-designed with the amazing Femicide Count Kenya.
-August 14, 202511AM EDT / 12PM ARG /…
+To celebrate 5 years since the first community events of the Data Against Feminicide project, in August 2025, we held an online gathering to look back on all we have done together and to launch the Swahili version of our tools, co-designed with the amazing Femicide Count Kenya.
+Alessandra Jungs de Almeida and Isadora Cruxên presented key learnings…

 -